yuan-12138/MI-GPSR/README.md

 # MI-GPSR
-# Intelligent Robotic Sonographer: Mutual Information-based Disentangled Reward Learning from Few Demonstrations
+## Intelligent Robotic Sonographer: Mutual Information-based Disentangled Reward Learning from Few Demonstrations
+### To be continued ......